irfansofyana/inez-birthday/README.md

 This project is a personal creation and is not licensed for public use.

-## Created with ❤️
+## Created with love

-Made with love for Inez's birthday celebration 🎉
+Made with love for Inez's birthday celebration

 ## Credits

 This project was developed with the assistance of:
 - [bolt.new](https://bolt.new) - AI-powered development platform
 - Windsurf AI - Agentic AI coding assistant
+- Cline - AI coding assistant